 Chair of Young Labour.
 The chair determines the general direction of the youth section and chairs meetings of the national committee.

 The current chair is Miriam Mirwitch, who was elected in 2018.
 She is ageing out of the role and therefore not able to restand.
-Jess Barnard is the Labour left candidate for chair this year.
+Jess Barnard and Eluned Anderson are standing for chair.

 Regional Young Labour representatives.
 One regional rep is to be elected from each region of England and from the Scottish and Welsh parties, amounting to 12 in total with at least six women.